dhis2-metadata/ENTO_BSM/docs/ento_bsm_larv-design.md

 ### Data Elements and Tracked Entity Attributes

-The full list of data elements and TEAs is available in the [Metadata Reference File](resources/metadata.xlsx)
+The full list of data elements and TEAs is available in the metadata reference file.

 The DEs in this program are **not shared** with any other program in the E&VC package.